Meetjain-0201/Rapid-Relief-AI/README.md

 1) Start MongoDB if it's not running

-2) Run your main.py in one terminal: python main.py
+2) Train your GAN Model in one terminal: python train_gan.py

-3) Run your gan_model.py in same terminal: python gan_model.py
+3) Run your gan_generator.py in same terminal: python gan_generator.py

 4) Run the dashboard in another terminal: streamlit run dashboard.py